andimank/3dg_widget/README.md

 First install the streamlit package by doing

-`pip install streamlit`
+`pip install streamlit==1.31.1`

-Then clone the directory, cd into it, and run the widget locally by doing
+Then clone the directory, cd into it, and update the calculation files and train the emulator by doing

+  - `python3 Read_calculations_combined_array.py`
+  - `python3 calculations_read_obs.py`
+  - `python3 emulator.py`

+Finally run the widget locally by doing

 `streamlit run widget_app.py`

-A browser should launch automatically displaying the widget with a default MAP parameter set
+A browser should launch automatically displaying the widget with a default maximum a posteriori (MAP) parameter set